RI-SE/smirk/docs/System Requirements Specification.md

 Algorithms:
 - Time-to-collision (TTC) calculation for objects on collision course.
-- Pedestrian detection and recognition based on the camera input.
+- Pedestrian detection and recognition based on the camera input where the radar detected an object.
 - Out-of-distribution (OOD) detection of never-seen-before input (part of the [safety cage mechanism](</docs/ML%20Component%20Specification.md#4-outlier-detection-for-the-safety-cage-architecturesafety-cage>)).
 - A braking module that commissions emergency braking.
 (In the MVP, maximum braking power is always used).

 Actuators:
 - Brakes (provided by ESI Pro-SiVIC, not elaborated further).

 The figure below illustrates detection of a pedestrian on a collision course, i.e., automatic emergency braking shall be commenced.
+The ML-based functionality of pedestrian detection and recognition, including the corresponding OOD detection, is embedded in the **Pedestrian Recognition Component**.

 ![pedestrian_detection](/docs/figures/pedestrian_detection.png) <a name="pedestrian_detection"></a>